top of page

 • Nevertheless, they try.
 And keep trying (without learning).

-Have a mix of both kinds of characters.
 Finally, as you develop your new idea if your intended main character isn't "grabbing you" or "popping," but another character is, be willing to switch.
 Let the character who is working become your new protagonist.
 The original character can become peripheral or be dropped entirely.
 Go with the juice: Focus on the character you are enjoying writing, because that is what the audience will enjoy watching.

 bottom of page